Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 we don't have to worry too much about value delivered by code if we can get feedback from a very cheap investment or just asking on a forum.

-Unfortunately, even after trying Code with Me, I still don't know if I will use it, and I can give you no userful information if you ask me about something that doesn't even exist yet.
-However, I can tell you that releasing a half baked "MVP" definitely won't get you any information - the ante is higher than that.
+Unfortunately, even after trying Code with Me, I still don't know if I will use it, and I can give you no useful information if you ask me about something that doesn't even exist yet.
+However, I can tell you that releasing a half-baked "MVP" definitely won't get you any information - the ante is higher than that.

 ### What about direct feedback from end users?